-There is no firm evidence that IP was welfare- or growth-enhancing.
+Thus the empirical estimates of many types reviewed here indicate there is no firm evidence that IP was welfare or growth-enhancing in the period after the postwar reconstruction period.
 This could be due to the inability of policymakers to identify market failures and design appropriate interventions.
 However the evidence that most resource flows went to large, politically influential "backwards" sectors, suggest that political economy considerations may be central to this outcome.